Shyan1943/p4/README.md

       Feature 14.
 Only allow the same users to see, click & access UD button for their own Public Q&A & Review (FR6) Feature 15.
 Block different users to access others' UD Public Q&A & Review site if they try to access it by through url (FR6)
       Feature 16.
-Only allow the Site admin to see, click & access CUD button for programs site (FR9)
+Only allow the Site admin to see, click & access CUD button for programs site (FR9) Feature 17.
+Block users to access CUD Program site if they try to access it by through url (FR9)

 #### Backend Data Collection (FR7)
       Feature 18.
 Used of <a href="https://docs.djangoproject.com/en/3.1/ref/contrib/postgres/" target="_blank">Django postgres </a> to collect data information through this site "Backend" (FR7)